-Net assets of the Authority's governmental activities increased \$37.1 million, or 11.5% to \$358.7 million.
-Total program loans receivable (current and non-current), which are funded by a portion of the State Real Estate Transfer Tax and federal funds and for which there is no repayment liability, increased by \$29.3 million, or 11.3% to \$288.8 million.
-Cash and investments increased by \$7.6 million, or 12.1% as revenues and repayments of loans exceeded loan and grant payouts, plus administrative expenses.
+Net assets of the Authority's governmental activities increased \$45.3 million, or 12.6% to \$404.0 million.
+Total program loans receivable (current and non-current), which are funded by a portion of the State Real Estate Transfer Tax and federal funds and for which there is no repayment liability, increased by \$27.9 million, or 9.6% to \$316.7 million.
+Cash and investments increased by \$17.3 million, or 24.5% as revenues and repayments of loans exceeded loan and grant payouts, plus administrative expenses.
 State statute restricts the use of the Affordable Housing Trust Fund and the HOME programs to program activities.

-Business-type Activities
+Business-Type Activities

-Net assets of the Authority's business-type activities increased by less than \$45 thousand, to \$283.7 million.
-Increases in net assets of the Authority's multi-family lending and other programs were virtually offset by losses in the Authority's Single Family Program Fund.
-Program loans receivable (current and non-current) decreased \$174.3 million, or 12.9% to \$1,180.5 million due mainly to decreases in both the Authority's Single Family Program (\$96.1 million) and Mortgage Loan Program (\$91.9 million) Funds as loan prepayments exceeded loan originations.
-Cash and investments (current and non-current) decreased \$135.3 million, or 15.7% as funds received from loan prepayments in both the current and prior fiscal years were used to retire debt.
-Total bonds and notes payable (current and non-current) decreased \$293.1 million, or 16.5%, due primarily to retirement of debt, primarily from special redemptions, in response to loan prepayments.
+Net assets of the Authority's business-type activities increased by \$14.5 million, to \$298.2 million.
+Net assets of the Authority's multi-family lending programs increased \$11.1 million from operating income of \$5.9 million and the annual transfer (\$5.2 million) from the Affordable Housing Trust Fund.
+Program loans receivable

+(current and non-current) decreased \$6.8 million, or .6% to \$1,173.7 million due mainly to decreases in both the Authority's Mortgage Loan Program (\$67.5 million) and Administrative Funds (\$4.6 million), partially offset by an increase in the Authority's Single Family Program (\$65.3 million) Fund.
+Cash and investments (current and non-current) increased \$41.5 million, or 5.7% due to a fiscal year 2005 reclassification (\$30.2 million) of the Authority's carrying value in a real estate investment (Lakeshore Plaza) from real estate owned, and investment of bond proceeds within the Authority's Single Family Program prior to their being used to originate loans.
+Total bonds and notes payable (current and non-current) increased \$3.3 million, or .2%, from a \$109.5 million increase with the Single Family Program, nearly offset by declines in the Authority's Multi-Family Program.

-Restricted net assets of the Authority's business-type activities increased \$.9 million, or .5%.
-The increase represented earnings from the FAF program, the activities of which are recorded in the Authority's Administrative Fund.
+Restricted net assets of the Authority's business-type activities increased \$26.1 million, or 13.4%.
+The increases in net assets within the Authority's bond funds were \$24.8 million, all of which are classified as restricted.
+The remaining restricted increases in net assets were from the FAF program, earnings of which are recorded in the Authority's Administrative Fund.